LumingSun/ML4DB-paper-list/README.md

 * Why Are Learned Indexes So Effective?
 (ICML 2020)

 * Tsunami: A Learned Multi-dimensional Index for Correlated Data and Skewed Workloads (VLDB 2020)

+* A Lazy Approach for Efficient Index Learning (2021)
 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）